In response to the coronavirus (COVID-19), we have captured some of your most frequently asked questions for care providers and staff across Wales.

 Will providers of RISCA services be required to submit an annual return in May 2020?

-In light of the current pressures on social care providers due to the Covid 19 emergency, we have been in discussion with Welsh Government about the possibility of legislative changes to delay implementation of the annual return requirement by one year, to May 2021.
+In light of the current pressures on social care providers due to the COVID-19 emergency, Welsh Government have agreed to delay implementation of the annual return requirement by one year, to May 2021.

 Will CIW enforce the regulations around to pre-employment checks including DBS for social care staff, nursing staff and volunteers?